A-4730

 Plain Language

-A violation of the disclosure requirement in Section 1(a) constitutes an unlawful practice under the New Jersey Consumer Fraud Act (C.56:8-1 et seq.).
-This provision does not create a new substantive obligation — it connects the disclosure requirement to the existing CFA enforcement framework, making available the full range of CFA remedies including AG enforcement, civil penalties, cease and desist orders, and the CFA private right of action for treble damages.
+This provision declares that a violation of the AI disclosure requirement in Section 1(a) constitutes an unlawful practice under New Jersey's Consumer Fraud Act.
+It does not create a new compliance obligation — it activates the existing penalty, enforcement, and private right of action framework under the CFA for violations of the disclosure requirement.

 Statutory Text